Budget-Friendly Pergola Designs for Any Backyard

 The same lumber can vary 30% in price depending on where you buy it.
 A few places worth checking before you commit:

-- Big-box stores (Home Depot, Lowe’s, Menards): pressure-treated lumber runs about $10–$15 per 8-foot beam; hardware packs of brackets, screws, and lag bolts run $20–$30.
+• Big-box stores (Home Depot, Lowe’s, Menards): pressure-treated lumber and hardware packs of brackets, screws, and lag bolts.
 The most reliable but also the most expensive option for full-price stock.

-- Online pergola kits: prefabricated kits start around $150 for entry-level wood, $250–$300 for mid-range, and $300–$500 for vinyl or metal.
-The advantage is everything precut to fit; the disadvantage is you can’t swap a single beam if you damage it during install.
+• Online pergola kits: prefabricated kits with everything precut to fit; the disadvantage is you can’t swap a single beam if you damage it during install.

-- Salvage yards and architectural-salvage shops: reclaimed beams often go free or under $50 per beam.
+• Salvage yards and architectural-salvage shops: reclaimed beams often go cheap.
 Inspect for rot, nails, and warping before you take anything home.

-- Pallet distributors and warehouses: standard wooden shipping pallets cost $0–$20 each.
-Ask specifically for “damaged” or “broken” pallets — many warehouses pay to dispose of them and will hand them over free.
+• Pallet distributors and warehouses: ask specifically for “damaged” or “broken” pallets — many warehouses pay to dispose of them and will hand them over free.
 One pallet yields enough slats and supports for a small pergola section.

-- Craigslist and Facebook Marketplace: leftover lumber from finished construction projects often shows up for $75–$200 with free pickup.
+• Craigslist and Facebook Marketplace: leftover lumber from finished construction projects shows up cheap with free pickup.
 Search “treated lumber” or “leftover construction” and filter to your area.

 Step-by-Step DIY Pergola Build (8×8 ft)

 The standard 8×8-foot pergola is the most beginner-friendly build.
 Four corner posts, six top beams, and eight rafters — manageable in a long weekend with basic tools.
-Materials for this build come in around $250–$350 if you’re shopping at a big-box store, less if you’re using salvaged lumber.
+The first one I built took me two days only because I re-set a crooked post; do it right the first time and it’s a weekend.

 What you’ll need: